 - Don’t make fun of having an imaginary friend and avoid attracting negative attention to it.

 - Be hospitable.
-Just like you would do in other cases of imaginary play, you can agree to say good morning to your daughter imaginary friend at breakfast if your daughter asks you, but inside the limits of what would be acceptable for pretend play.
+Just like you would do in other cases of imaginary play, you can agree to say good morning to your son’s imaginary friend at breakfast if he asks you to, but inside the limits of what would be acceptable for pretend play.

 - Remember that having an imaginary friend is not a cause for concern on its own, but if you notice your child appears unhappy or withdrawn, talk with your pediatrician about it or ask for a psychologist referral.